How to Get an Emergency Custody Order Tips

 What Qualifies as Emergency Custody?

 What qualifies as emergency custody?
 Emergency custody is custody that the juvenile court grants ex parte, meaning with the participation of only one parent or concerned party.
 An emergency custody order directs a juvenile court officer or a law enforcement officer to remove the child from one parent’s home, usually but not always to place the child with the other parent.
-The court will only grant emergency custody when the child is in imminent danger.
+The court will only grant emergency custody when the child faces imminent danger.
+One example of a situation is when there is domestic violence involved.

 Reasons for an Emergency Custody Order